DevonJerothe/MarkdownStreamer/README.md

 StreamingMarkdownView(markdown: message.text)
 ```

 Completed strings are parsed synchronously in the view initializer through a shared cache and use deterministic block IDs.
-This avoids the empty-first-layout flash that can make parent `LazyVStack` scroll views jump.
+This avoids the empty-first-layout flash that can make parent scroll views jump.

 You can also precompute blocks yourself: